gagle/node-argp/README.md

 */
 ```

 If you have a `package.json` file you can take from it the description, email and version using the `readPackage()` function.
-Take into account that this function calls a synchronous operation.
+Take into account that this function calls a synchronous `fs` operation.
 Doesn't really matter because this module is the first thing you're going to execute.

 ```javascript
 var argv = require ("argp")